Ecosoft Smart Grid Controller 2 Manual

 Introduction

-The Ecosoft Smart Grid Controller (SGC) is a device that is able to operate a heat pump to keep the heating costs as low as possible, by benefitting from energy price fluctuations during the day.
+The SGC operates heat pumps to keep the heating costs as low as possible, by benefitting from energy price fluctuations during the day.
 Because cheap energy is more than often green energy (solar and wind energy), there are benefits for the environment as well.

 Every day, the SGC creates a planning with “moments to switch” and takes the following into account: